top of page

 Established in 2019, Region C became the Western Regional Educator Network (WREN), serving 28 school districts and two education service districts located throughout Lane, Linn, Benton, and Lincoln Counties.

 The WREN uses a continuous improvement model to improve the processes, systems and projects that enhance the teaching experience.
 By prioritizing teacher voice, the WREN supports projects, or change ideas, that will increase the recruitment and retention of qualified teachers who reflect the faces of our students.
-WREN support includes coaching, professional development opportunities, networked improvement, and funding
+WREN support includes continuous improvement coaching, professional development opportunities, change project funding, and networked improvement

 bottom of page